csperando/playground-zhal11ev/statement.md

 If you have not worked with this type of algorithm before, then it can be a little counter-intuitive for most top-down programming mindsets.
 So lets break it down a little further.

-In the example, we want to calculate 6! so we call factorial(6) Since n = 6 and 6 > 1, we return n * factorial(5).
+In the example above, we want to calculate 6! so we call factorial(6) Since n = 6 and 6 > 1, we return n * factorial(5) on line 3.
 However, we do not return/exit the function at this point, because we still need to evaluate factorial(5).
 So the cycle repeats for n = 5, then n = 4 ... n = 2 and finally n = 1.

 > return 6 * factorial(5)